MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-diagnostics-for-cloud-services-and-virtual-machines.md

 ## Azure SDK 2.6 diagnostics changes
 The following changes apply to Azure SDK 2.6 and later projects in Visual Studio:

 * The local emulator now supports diagnostics.
 This means that you can collect diagnostics data and ensure that your application creates the right traces while you develop and test in Visual Studio.
-The connection string `UseDevelopmentStorage=true` turns on diagnostics data collection while you are running your cloud service project in Visual Studio by using the Azure storage emulator.
+The connection string `UseDevelopmentStorage=true` turns on diagnostics data collection while you are running your cloud service project in Visual Studio by using the Azure Storage Emulator.
 All diagnostics data is collected in the Development Storage storage account.
 * The diagnostics storage account connection string `Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString` is stored in the service configuration (.cscfg) file.
 In Azure SDK 2.5, the diagnostics storage account is specified in the diagnostics.wadcfgx file.

 The connection string works differently in some key ways in Azure SDK 2.6 and later versus Azure SDK 2.4 and earlier: